omomj/Hello-world-/README.md

 # Hello-world-
-this is lovely world full of codes it put my brain on fire
+this is lovely world full of codes it puts my brain on fire